gateio/gateapi-java/docs/DeliveryApi.md

         DeliveryApi apiInstance = new DeliveryApi(defaultClient);
         String settle = "usdt"; // String | Settle currency
-        String status = "open"; // String | List orders based on status String contract = "BTC_USDT_20200814"; // String | Futures contract
+        String status = "open"; // String | Only list the orders with this status String contract = "BTC_USDT_20200814"; // String | Futures contract
-        Integer limit = 100; // Integer | Maximum number of records returned in one list Integer offset = 0; // Integer | List offset, starting from 0
-        String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
         Integer countTotal = 0; // Integer | Whether to return total number matched.
 Default to 0(no return)